 “My painting process is similar to my drawing practice,” says Ryan.
 “I build up surfaces and images by repeatedly working over and over them so that the first painting I make is often totally eliminated, or morphs into something else.
 In this way, I hope the paintings become like road maps of psychological states.
 I want to create an alternate universe of feeling that is ultimately freeing.”
 For more info, visit www.claudiaryan.com

 Allyn Gallup Contemporary Art was established in 1991.
-Since the beginning, its founder, Allyn Gallup, has been committed to providing serious art to the community.
-Through this commitment, the gallery has earned the reputation as the leading place in southwest Florida to view contemporary art.
+Since then, the gallery has earned the reputation as the leading place in southwest Florida to view contemporary art.
 The gallery’s collection includes paintings, sculptures, mixed-media assemblages, works on paper and prints by mid-career artists with well-established exhibition records.
 The gallery also occasionally showcases works by promising emerging artists.